cs4241-19a/cs4241-19a.github.io/syl.md

 ---

 This course explores the computational aspects of network information systems as embodied by the World Wide Web (WWW).
-Topics include: languages for document design, programming languages for executable content, scripting languages, design of web-based human/computer interfaces, client/server network architecture models, high level network protocols (e.g., http), and network security issues.
+Topics include: languages for document design, scripting languages, design of web-based human/computer interfaces, client/server network architecture models, high level network protocols (e.g., http), and network security issues.
 Students in this course will be expected to complete a substantial software project (e.g., full stack web application).

 This course provides you with the foundation needed to construct Web applications.
 It provides you with an introduction to distributed computing paradigms for the Web as well as the knowledge for developing static and dynamic content for your Web applications.
-You will be exposed to various protocols for technologies currently used.
-We will focus on the underlying principles rather than just the latest technology or tool since these will pass, only to be replaced by new ones.
 The student who successfully finishes this course will be able to pursue further study into and practice of using Web software technologies.

 Learning Goals